isaacphysics/inequality-prototype/README.md

   dragging ends, thus clicking/tapping on a docked symbol away from a docking point undocks the symbol.
 A more comprehensive hit test (i.e., overlap) might be nice.

+**[Addendum to 09.02.2016]** Nope, not going to deal with siblings and binary operation docking points.